Security & Encryption · Yogi's VPS

 Step 3: Verify SSL is active

-Once SSL is installed, you can confirm it by visiting your site in a private browser window.
+You can confirm SSL is working by checking your site in a private browser window.

 Common SSL issues and how to fix them

-Most SSL problems are simple and caused by DNS or mixed content.
+Most SSL issues are caused by DNS problems or mixed content.